When it comes to law school success, easy-to-remember advice is the best.

 So, what is the law school equivalent of “stick ’em with the pointy end”?

-I have been trying to reduce law school success to a single word.
+If I could reduce law school success to a single word, it’s this:

 Take A Practice Exam A Day.